emmatuyishime/cloud-siem-based-threats-monitoring/README.md

 # Related Publication

-Paper Title: Enhancing Cloud Security Proactive Threat Monitoring and Detection Using a SIEM‑Based Approach , Available at : <a href="https://www.mdpi.com/2076-3417/13/22/12359">DOI</a>
+1. Enhancing Cloud Security Proactive Threat Monitoring and Detection Using a SIEM‑Based Approach , Available at : <a href="https://www.mdpi.com/2076-3417/13/22/12359">DOI</a>

 # Project Overview